Lagden-Development/rickbot/README.md

-# !!!
-Please note that this documentation is yet to be updated for RickBot 1.2.0 !!!
+# RickBot - Advanced Discord.py Framework

-# Rickbot - Advanced discord.py Framework
+**Note:** This documentation is yet to be updated for RickBot 1.2.0.

-Rickbot is an advanced framework for creating complex (or simple) Discord bots quickly and efficiently using discord.py.
+RickBot is an advanced framework designed for building complex (or simple) Discord bots quickly and efficiently using discord.py.

 ## Table of Contents